Uralstech/ezrSquared/docs/index.markdown

 ```

 ### User Input
-Let's make a simple adder - The user will enter two numbers, and the adder will return the result of adding them together.
+Let's make a simple adder - the user will enter two numbers, and the adder will return the result of adding them together.
 To do so we need to get the user's input.
 We can use the `get()` function for that.
 We have to feed it the message to show to the user.
 We can enter `nothing` if we don't want any message with the input request.